Improving Intrinsic Exploration with Language Abstractions: Introduction

+Our aim is to see whether language abstractions can improve existing state-based exploration methods in RL.
+While language-guided exploration methods exist in the literature \cite{bahdanau2018learning,blukis2019learning,colas2020languageconditioned,colas2020language,fu2019language,goyal2019using,goyal2020pixl2r,harrison2018guiding,mirchandani2021ella,schwartz2019language,tasrin2021influencing,waytowich2019narration}, we make two key contributions over prior work.
+First, existing methods assume access to a high-level linguistic instruction for reward shaping, or otherwise assume that any intermediate language annotations encountered are always helpful for learning.
+Instead, we study settings without instructions, with more diverse intermediate messages (Figure~\ref{fig:language_overview}) that may or may not be useful, but may nonetheless be a more effective measure of novelty than raw states.

-Our aim is to see whether language abstractions can improve upon existing state-based methods for exploration in RL.
-Language-guided exploration methods have been proposed in the past \cite{goyal2019using,colas2020language,mirchandani2021ella}, though they are often evaluated in isolated environments, without comparison to other exploration baselines.
-Instead, we build our investigation directly off of two recent, state-of-the-art intrinsic exploration methods: AMIGo \cite{campero2021learning}, where a teacher proposes intermediate location-based goals for a student, and NovelD \cite{zhang2021noveld}, which rewards an agent for visiting novel regions of the state space.
-Upon these methods, we propose \textbf{L-AMIGo}, where the teacher proposes goals expressed via natural language instead of coordinates, and \textbf{L-NovelD}, a variant of NovelD with an additional exploration bonus for visiting linguistically-novel states.
-This allows us to conduct a controlled evaluation of the effect of language on competitive approaches to exploration.
+Second, past work often compares only to vanilla RL, while ignoring competitive intrinsic exploration baselines.
+This leaves the true utility of language over simpler state-based exploration unclear.
+To remedy this issue, we conduct a controlled evaluation on the effect of language on competitive approaches to exploration by extending two recent, state-of-the-art methods: AMIGo \cite{campero2021learning}, where a teacher proposes intermediate location-based goals for a student, and NovelD \cite{zhang2021noveld}, which rewards an agent for visiting novel regions of the state space.
+Building upon these methods, we propose \textbf{L-AMIGo}, where the teacher proposes goals expressed via language instead of coordinates, and \textbf{L-NovelD}, a variant of NovelD with an additional exploration bonus for visiting linguistically-novel states.

-Across 13 challenging, procedurally-generated, sparse-reward tasks in the MiniGrid \cite{chevalierboisvert2018minimalistic} and MiniHack \cite{samvelyan2021minihack} environment suites, we show that language-parameterized exploration methods outperform their non-linguistic counterparts by 45--85\%, especially in more abstract tasks with larger state and action spaces.
-We also show that language improves the interpretability of the training process, either by developing a natural curriculum of semantic goals (in L-AMIGo) or by allowing us to visualize the most novel states during training (in L-NovelD).
-Finally, we study when and where agents are able to use the fine-grained compositional semantics of language to learn and explore more efficiently.
+Across 13 challenging, procedurally-generated, sparse-reward tasks in the MiniGrid \cite{chevalierboisvert2018minimalistic} and MiniHack \cite{samvelyan2021minihack} environment suites, we show that language-parameterized exploration methods outperform their non-linguistic counterparts by 47--85\%, especially in more abstract tasks with larger state and action spaces.
+We also show that language improves the interpretability of the training process, either by developing a natural curriculum of semantic goals (in L-AMIGo) or by allowing us to visualize the most novel language during training (in L-NovelD).
+Finally, we show when and where the fine-grained compositional semantics of the language improves agent exploration, when compared to non-compositional baselines.